 Located opposite Plaza De La Concordia, the original village centre, it's a vibrant and thriving area with cafes, bars and daily lively Spanish life right on the doorstep.
 The new main square is only a gentle ten minutes walk away.

-Ground Floor: You enter through traditional "barn doors" into the dining area.
-Stairs lead off to the first floor.
+Ground Floor: You enter through traditional "barn doors" into the dining area with table & chairs and a Smart TV.
+The stairs lead off to the first floor.
 There is also an archway to the kitchen.

-The kitchen has coffee and tea-making equipment, fridge/freezer, dishwasher, microwave, electric hob, crockery and glassware.
+The kitchen has coffee and tea-making equipment, fridge/freezer, dishwasher, microwave, airfryer, electric hob, crockery and glassware.

 First Floor: The wide first-floor landing has doors to the bathroom, bedroom one, and stairs to the second floor.
-A window for good airflow and a work station with Mac computer are located here.
+A window for good airflow and a workstation with a Mac computer are located here.

 The bathroom has a large walk-in shower, toilet, sink and washing machine.
 Bath & beach towels and shower gel & shampoo are provided.